aratsakou/ear-vision-ml/ARCHITECTURE_REFACTORING.md

 ✅ **Maintainability**: DRY, clear separation of concerns, extensible design ✅ **Flexibility**: Easy to add new models, tasks, and export formats

-The refactoring maintains 100% backward compatibility while providing a modern, extensible foundation for future development.
+The refactoring provides a modern, extensible foundation for future development.